-- 5. On Ethernet interfaces, you can create one or more tagged virtual networks (VLAN). - 6.
-Save the settings.
+5. On Ethernet interfaces, you can create one or more tagged virtual networks (VLAN).

 Physical interfaces (ports) cannot be added to the LAN switch.
 This functionality is available only in the box edition.

 Configuring L2TP tunnel

 L2TP tunnel overview

 Kerio Control supports L2TP (Layer 2 Tunneling Protocol).
 Internet providers may use L2TP for creating tunnel for connecting you to the Internet.
 Configure L2TP interface when your provider requires this type of protocol.